Višegrad massacres: Perućac Lake exhumations

 The remains of at least three German Wehrmacht soldiers from World War II were also discovered during the 2010 investigations.

-Amor Mašović believed that there were over 2,000 bodies in the lake, making it "the largest mass grave in Europe".
+Amor Mašović believed there were over 2,000 bodies in the lake, making it "the largest mass grave in Europe."
 As of 23 September 2010 remains of 373 bodies, believed to be mostly those of victims of the Višegrad massacres, had been retrieved from the reservoir, which was due to commence refilling on 26 September.

-Many volunteers joined the official teams searching for the bodies but the Serbian authorities, criticized by Mašović for hampering the work, were insistent that the dam be brought back into service and refilled before the recovery work was complete.
+Many volunteers joined the official teams searching for the bodies, but the Serbian authorities, criticized by Mašović for hampering the work, were insistent that the dam be brought back into service and refilled before the recovery work was complete.

-On 26 October 2010, Mašović told a press conference in Sarajevo that 396 "cases" had been discovered during the two and a half month investigation.
-He used the term "cases", rather than "victims", because in some instances only a bone, leg, arm or rib had been found, not a complete skeleton.
-However he believed that between 97 and 120 victims might be identified after forensic analysis of the remains.
-These included six Austro-Hungarian soldiers from World War I but most were Bosniaks from Višegrad.
+On 26 October 2010, Mašović told a press conference in Sarajevo that 396 "cases" had been discovered during the two-and-a-half-month investigation.
+He used the term "cases" rather than "victims" because, in some instances, only a bone, leg, arm, or rib had been found, not a complete skeleton.
+However, he believed that between 97 and 120 victims might be identified after forensic analysis of the remains.
+These included six Austro-Hungarian soldiers from World War I, but most were Bosniaks from Višegrad.
 Mašović noted that at least 800 people were still missing from Višegrad since the 1992-95 war.
-Veljko Odalović, head of the Serbian Commission for Missing Persons, told the press conference that discovering the fate of 14,500 victims war listed as missing in the former Yugoslavia was a "civilisation and humanitarian" issue and a precondition for reconciliation and the stabilisation of relations.
+Veljko Odalović, head of the Serbian Commission for Missing Persons, told the press conference that discovering the fate of 14,500 victims of war listed as missing in the former Yugoslavia was a "civilization and humanitarian" issue and a precondition for reconciliation and the stabilization of relations.

 Eliticide

 Eliticide is defined as the systematic killing of a community's political and economic leadership so that the community cannot regenerate.
 After the Yugoslav People's Army occupied Višegrad, the Serb Crisis Committee ("krizni stab" led by the Serb Democratic Party) took control of the municipality.
 Leading Bosniak intellectuals, political leaders and activists, members of the Islamic Religious Community (Islamska Vjerska Zajednica) and police officers were expelled from work, arrested, jailed, called for "informative talks", or kept under house arrest.
-Serb police officials gave Serb paramilitary groups lists of Bosniaks who possessed firearms.
+Republika Srpska police officials gave Serb paramilitary groups lists of Bosniaks who possessed firearms.
 The paramilitary groups then went individually man to man and asked them to turn in their firearms.
 Bosniak intellectuals were systematically murdered.